 Ufuk Gueray is interested in how cultural and political context can shape the understanding of art.
 Although primarily a painter, his current work uses sound, installation and relational processes in a project dealing with memories of his late uncle’s mirror shop in Izmir, Turkey.

-Ufuk Gueray is an artist of Turkish background who has lived and worked in Canada, Germany and the United Kingdom.
-He has had solo shows at Maison des artistes visuels francophones, Winnipeg and Michael Gibson Gallery, London, Ontario.
-He was part of a group show at the Musée d’art contemporain de Montréal, among others.
+Ufuk Gueray (born in Herrenberg, Germany), is an artist of Turkish background who has lived and worked in Canada, Germany and the United Kingdom.
+His work has been featured in group and solo exhibitions in Canada, Germany and the United Kingdom.ufukgueray.com

 Residents from Canada

 In her practice, Pei-Hsuan Wang reflects on the intricate ties between private experiences and the outside world in the face of globalization.
 She investigates the nuanced relationship between transnational, cultural, personal, and geographical identifications through installation, object-making, and image and film documentation.